Skip to content

 High emissions

-Business-as-usual with continued fossil fuel reliance.
-Represents the upper end of warming trajectories.
-Critical for stress-testing long-lived assets.
+Continued heavy reliance on fossil fuels.
+Represents the upper end of warming trajectories and is critical for stress-testing long-lived assets.

 Why all three scenarios matter

 Buildings last 50-100 years.
-Using only optimistic scenarios (RCP 2.6) would understate risk if emissions reductions fall short.
-Using only pessimistic scenarios (RCP 8.5) may lead to over-engineering.
+Using only optimistic scenarios like RCP 2.6 would understate risk if emissions reductions fall short.
+Using only pessimistic scenarios like RCP 8.5 may lead to over-engineering.
 The regulation expects a range to support robust decision-making.

 The Maladaptation Principle